cvlab-yonsei/projects/ISGAN/code/README.md

 # ISGAN

-This repository contains a [Pytorch](https://pytorch.org/) implementation for our [ISGAN](https://cvlab-yonsei.github.io/projects/ISGAN/).
+This repository contains a [Pytorch](https://pytorch.org/) implementation for our [ISGAN (NeurIPS 2019)](https://cvlab-yonsei.github.io/projects/ISGAN/).
 Our code is released only for scientific or personal use.
 Please contact us for commercial use.

+## Requirements

+- Python 3.6
+- Pytorch 1.0.0
+- Cuda 10.0

 ## Results
 <p align="center">
 <img src="../images/retrieval.png" align="center" alt="drawing" width="600"/>
 </p>

-## Requirements

-Python 3.6

-Pytorch 1.0.0

-Cuda 10.0

 ## Getting Started